counterfactual/monorepo/packages/cf.js/API_REFERENCE.md

 Params:
 - `appInstanceId: string`
-    - Unique ID for the app instance to reject
+    - ID of the app instance to reject

 Result: "OK"